codeananda/earthquake_damage_competition/README.md

 ## Best Score

 As of 01/09/21 my best submission ranks 151 / 4593 - the top 3.5% of all submissions.
-This was achieved by Bagging many LightGBM models together.
+This was achieved by bagging many LightGBM models together.

 <img width="825" alt="Screenshot 2021-09-01 at 16 52 21" src="https://user-images.githubusercontent.com/51246969/131694136-db008dd5-4999-45ef-ab8e-369995f73ab2.png">